 After Barcelona fell to Bourbon troops in 1714, this area of the city was levelled to make way for a huge citadel.
 In 1863 the citadel was demolished and replaced by a large park (El Parc de la Ciutadela), houses and a the “Mercat del Born” market.

-When renovation of the market began in 2002, the remains of buildings buried nearly 3 centuries earlier were uncovered.
-The large quantity of artefacts recovered (mainly crockery and other household items), combined with written records, have been used to create an exhibition that gives visitors an insight into life in Barcelona in the 1700s.
+When the renovation of the market began in 2002, the remains of buildings buried nearly 3 centuries earlier were uncovered.
+The large number of artefacts recovered (mainly crockery and other household items), combined with written records, have been used to create an exhibition that gives visitors an insight into life in Barcelona in the 1700s.

 The centre is divided into 5 sections:

 2. The “Sala Villoreal” Exhibition Hall which contains the permanent exhibition.